 Power reserve: 60 hours

-Strap: Black alligator leather strap on 18-carat rose gold deployment clasp
+Strap: Black alligator leather strap on 18-karat rose gold deployment clasp

 Crystal: Sapphire, AR-coated